-I work at AJ&Smart building prototypes and we exclusively work in weekly Design Sprints, which means that almost every week for the last two years I thought “trying to prototype this in one day is impossible”.
+I work building prototypes in weekly Design Sprints, which means that almost every week for the last two years I thought “trying to prototype this in one day is impossible”.
 But I never really said it out loud and I love pushing my boundaries, so by the end of the week we always had a high-fidelity prototype and got all the test results we needed.

 I want to tell you a little bit of what I think are some essentials in prototyping solutions and prioritising your effort to get it done in one day.
 To make it easier to understand, I’ve split them into three “principles”:

 Principle #1: The fidelity of your prototype follows the purpose of the test.

 I often get asked how real a prototype has to look to get the right feedback.

 The answer is a question — what do you need to test?

 If you need to create a digital product with audio, video, etc. and for instance need to figure out if it appeals to Millennials, you might need a fancy prototype which looks and acts exactly like the real, finished product.

 So to test the look and feel of the product, you might have to prioritise all the levels of playfulness and prettiness you are going for, while deprioritising UX or sometimes even content.
 This is a rare case for us, but when it happens we code our prototypes in FramerJS.
 Doing this requires a lot of effort but have full control of every element and comes really close to designing the finished product.

 If, on the other hand, you are testing a purely psychological concept (which could be the interaction with content, building a habit, estimating quality of a product, etc.) it might be enough to stick to low fidelity.